superfly/docs/flyctl/cmd/flyctl.md

 flyctl is a command line interface to the Fly.io platform.

-It allows users to manage authentication, application initialization, deployment, network configuration, logging and more with just the one command.
+It allows users to manage authentication, application launch, deployment, network configuration, logging and more with just the one command.

+Launch an app with the launch command
 Deploy an app with the deploy command
 View a deployed web application with the open command Check the status of an application with the status command